-The volume of people looking for stem cell therapy for arthritis in Jacksonville Florida is immense.
+The volume of people looking for stem cells for arthritis in Jacksonville Florida is immense.
 Estimates are that there are over 50 million adults and 300,000 children in the US who face the challenges presented by arthritis on a daily basis.

 A large amount of people ‘flock’ to Florida to get away from the cold because the joint stiffness and aches associated with most forms of arthritis seem to be worse in colder weather.
 In addition, since the cold weather often brings ice and snow and treacherous footing, that is another big reason people seek the sun and beauty of Fl.
 Lastly, Jacksonville has so many great places to visit and fun things to do.